PatrickMaier/HdpH/ReadMe.txt

 * 'CommM', encapsulating communication via message passing (module 'HdpH.Internal.Comm').
-Note that on an n-core node, there can be up to n IO threads running schedulers (each with their own tread pool).
+Note that on an n-core node, there can be up to n IO threads running schedulers (each with their own thread pool).
 However, there is only one spark pool, and there is one dedicated IO thread handling incoming messages.